VORTEX COUNCIL MEMBERS

 Bonnie Cullum (Treasurer)

 Bonnie co-founded The VORTEX in Austin in 1988.
 As Producing Artistic Director, she has collaborated with the ensemble of VORTEX artists to create and present 30 seasons of new work—more than 350 innovative and distinct productions.
 She has directed more than 60 world premieres as well as dozens of published works.
 In 2009, Cullum was inducted into the Austin Arts Hall of Fame.
-She received an MFA in Directing from the University of Texas at Austin and a BA in Theatre from the University of Kansas.
+She received an MFA in Directing from the UT at Austin and a BA in Theatre from the University of Kansas.
 Thrice honored as Austin’s Best Director by the Austin Chronicle, Cullum received B. Iden Payne Awards for Best Director for Sarah Silver Hands (2011, NEA-funded opera), Troades: The Legend of the Women of Troy (2008, original play with music), Moby Dick (2002, original play adapted from Melville), and Despair's Book of Dreams and the Sometimes Radio (2000, original musical).
-The VORTEX has been honored with more than 100 B. Iden Payne Awards for Outstanding Productions, Original Scripts, Original Scores, Acting, Design, and Extraordinary Events, She founded VORTEX's award-winning Summer Youth Theatre in 1991 to provide free theatre opportunities for youth, nurturing several generations of young artists.
+The VORTEX has been honored with more than 100 B. Iden Payne Awards for Outstanding Productions, Original Scripts, Original Scores, Acting, Design, and Extraordinary Events.
+She founded VORTEX's award-winning Summer Youth Theatre in 1991 to provide free theatre opportunities for youth, nurturing several generations of young artists.
 Cullum is internationally recognized for her experimental productions and her advocacy of cutting-edge artists.
-She lives in East Austin with her husband Chad and their belovéd cats.
-She loves dancing, singing, and magic.

 JEREMY RASHAD BROWN (Vice Chair)

-Jeremy has lived in Austin for 12 years and is more than excited to embark on his first year sitting on the The Vortex Repertory Theatre Council as Vice Chair.
-Jeremy attended The University of Texas at Austin where he studied American Studies and Music Business with concentrations in marketing.
-Hailing from Waxahachie, TX, Jeremy caught the theater bug in the sixth grade when he was cast as Beast in Beauty & the Beast (2000).
+Jeremy has lived in Austin for 12 years and is more than excited to embark on his first year sitting on the The Vortex Repertory Theatre Council.
+Jeremy attended UT Austin where he studied American Studies and Music Business with concentrations in marketing.
+Hailing from Waxahachie, TX, Jeremy caught the theater bug in the sixth grade when he was cast as Beast in Beauty & the Beast.
 After that middle school production, there was no shaking the new found passion.
 Brown’s most recent stage performances have been in TWENTYEIGHT by Tyler English-Beckwith (Gale Theater Company) and The Member of the Wedding by Carson McCullers (Different Stages), both of which were performed at The Vortex Repertory Theatre.
 That theater bug has since grown into film and television endeavors.